 - 1 cup all purpose flour

 - 1/4 tsp baking soda

 - 3 tbsp maraschino cherry juice

 - 3 egg whites

-- Preheat oven to 350 degrees.
-Line two standard cupcake pan with 16 liners, set aside.
+- Preheat the oven to 350°F. Line two standard cupcake pans with 16 liners and set aside.

 - In a medium size mixing bowl (using a hand mixer), beat the egg whites until stiff peaks form.
 Fold into the batter.

 - Scoop the batter into the cupcake liners, filling each ¾ of the way full.
 Place in the oven and bake for 20-25 minutes or until the cupcakes spring back when touched.
-Remove from oven and allow to cool in pans for 5 minutes before removing and transferring to a wire rack to cool completely (about 25 minutes).
+Remove from oven and allow to cool in pans for 5 minutes.
+Remove from the pan and transfer to a wire rack to cool completely (about 25 minutes).

 Such a perfect Valentine’s Day treat!!
 Thanks for sharing Natalie!